 Skip to main content

-Columbus Day Closure: All Align branches and the member contact center will be closed on Monday, October 13, 2025 in observance of Columbus Day.
-During this period, transactions can be made through online, mobile*, and telephone banking. *Message and data charges may apply.
+All Align branches and the member contact center will be closed on Monday, January 19, 2026 in observance of Martin Luther King Jr. Day.
+During this period, transactions can be made through online, mobile*, and telephone banking.

 *Message and data charges may apply.